mino0027/choose-your-own-adventure/branchTwo.md

 <sup>*you try to go back to sleep*</sup>

-You cannot close your eyes, you feel like you both tired yet wide awake.
+You cannot close your eyes, you feel like you are both tired yet wide awake.
 You also realize you cannot blink.
 You find this strange.